CCCube/javacore1/README.md

 # javacore1
-the code of java core 1
+the code of java core 1 and some Chinese introduction of code inside it.